Psychology

 Subject specific events:

-You will be encouraged and supported in entering a variety of related essay writing competitions.
+You will be encouraged and supported in undertaking a variety of work experience opportunities linked to psychology, health, education and community services.
+You will also

 Methods of study: